Tamar Valley Semaphore Towers

 - Fitness, fun and a few facts!

-- At $95/adult and $15/child, the price for this 8-hour 4-part walking tour is kept low by being self-drive and BYO food.
+- At $95/adult and $15/child, the price for this 8-hour 4-part walking tour is kept low by being self-drive.

 - To maximise accessibility, the walking distance for the day can be reduced from 18km to as low as 4km.